ClickCease

 Tesla Should Act Now

-Our auto defect lawyers believe that Tesla hasn’t done nearly enough to curb this behavior among drivers.
-The automaker has done little to change the perception among its customers that Autopilot is not an autonomous driving feature.
-It’s barely a semi-autonomous feature.
+Our Los Angeles auto defect lawyers believe that Tesla hasn’t done nearly enough to curb this behavior among drivers.
+The automaker has done little to change customers’ perceptions that Autopilot is not an autonomous driving feature—it’s barely a semi-autonomous feature.

 The name “Autopilot” in itself is extremely misleading because it leads consumers to believe that they can do anything when the car is in motion, and the vehicle will drive itself.
-We’ve seen evidence of this time and again with drivers shooting videos of themselves reading books or magazines while a Tesla is on Autopilot.
+There have been numerous instances where drivers have recorded themselves reading books or magazines while their Tesla is on Autopilot.

 Recently, police in Northern California arrested a man who was driving his Tesla on Autopilot while severely intoxicated.
-This is a very dangerous trend that is not going to end well.
+This is a potentially dangerous trend that is unlikely to end well.
 Tesla needs to spring into action right now and launch a marketing campaign to educate its customers better or change the name “Autopilot” so it doesn’t lull drivers into a false sense of security.

 Source: https://losangeles.cbslocal.com/2019/03/05/sleeping-tesla-driver/